 It’s the Second Dirtiest Thing in the World.
 And You’re Wearing It

 Experts say, while cotton, especially organic cotton, might seem like a smart choice, it can still take more than 5,000 gallons of water to manufacture just a T-shirt and a pair of jeans.
-Synthetic, man-made fibers, while not as water-intensive, often have issues with manufacturing pollution and sustainability.
-And across all textiles, the manufacturing and dyeing of fabrics is chemically intensive.
+Synthetic, man-made fibres, while not as water-intensive, often have issues with manufacturing pollution and sustainability.
+And across all textiles, the manufacturing and dyeing of fabrics are chemically intensive.

 So how can designers make a difference regarding materials used within their collection, without compromising on their collections let alone damage their brand?

 Shots Taken At London Lifestyle & Fashion Week 2016